bluetoother/cc-bnp/README.md

 ccBnp
 ===============

-**ccBnp** is the interface for communicating with TI **CC**254X **B**LE **N**etwork **P**rocessor over a serial port.
+**ccBnp** is the interface for communicating with TI **CC**254X **B**LE **N**etwork **P**rocessor(BNP) over a serial port.

 <br>
 Overview
 --------
-**ccBnp** allows you to interact with TI's CC254X BLE network processor on node.js via *TI BLE Vendor-Specific HCI Command APIs*.
-Each command API function is in an asynchronous manner and supports both err-back callback style and promise-style.
+**ccBnp** allows you to interact with TI's CC254X BLE network processor(BNP) on node.js via *TI BLE Vendor-Specific HCI Command APIs*.
+Each Command API function is in an asynchronous manner and supports both err-back callback style and promise-style.

-**ccBnp** helps you to get rid of multiple *Vendor-Specific Events* from each invoked command. **ccBnp** gathers the multiple responses up, and finally passes the result to the command callback.
-With convenience of the **ccBnp**, it's easy and fun in designing BLE applications on node.js.
+**ccBnp** helps you to get rid of multiple *Vendor-Specific Events* handling of each command. **ccBnp** gathers the multiple responses up, and finally passes the result to the Command API callback.
+With **ccBnp**, it's easy and fun in designing BLE applications on node.js.

-BLE Network Processor
+BLE Network Processor (BNP)
 --------
-The following diagram shows the scenario when CC254X operates as a BLE network processor.
+The following diagram shows the scenario when CC254X operates as a BNP.
 In this case, the controller and host are implemented together on the CC2540/41, and the application can be externally developed on an application processor (e.g., another mcu or PC).
-The application and profiles can communicate with the CC2540/41 via TI's vendor-specific HCI commands using an UART interface.
+The application and profiles can communicate with BNP via TI's vendor-specific HCI commands upon an UART interface.

 ![Network Processor Configuration](https://github.com/hedywings/ccBnp/blob/master/documents/bnp.png)